 Evans’ career has produced four consecutive 1,000-plus-yard seasons, staggering his best years.
+He and Famous Jameis have obvious rapport.
 Winston’s 2017 effort was mostly negative, and after his first two seasons, it is only fair to give him a break.
-However, concerns about maturity and doubts surrounding Dirk Koetter’s efficacy as a head coach cast an ominous shadow over what should be a promising offense.
-Winston is no better than an extremely perilous QB1 gamble.
+However, his suspension aside, concerns about maturity and doubts surrounding Dirk Koetter’s efficacy as a head coach cast an ominous shadow over what should be a promising offense.
+Winston is no better than an extremely perilous QB2 gamble.

 Eli Manning and Odell Beckham Jr.

-The selection of Saquon Barkley should take some looks from Beckham.
-The said could be same over the emergence of Sterling Shepard and Evan Engram.
+The selection of Saquon Barkley should take some looks from Beckham in terms of overall reliance on running the offense through the star receiver.
+The said could be same over the emergence of Sterling Shepard and Evan Engram from a volume perspective.
 Eli’s ability at this stage of his career has come under great scrutiny.
-He’s good enough to buoy Beckham’s individual value, but there is little reason to expect Manning to have fantasy utility more than a game or two.
+He’s good enough to buoy Beckham’s individual value, but there is little reason to expect Manning to have fantasy utility more than a handful of games.